Bartow County Vehicle Impound Guide

 - They need:

-- Written authorization from you allowing them to pick up the vehicle.
+- A signed authorization letter from you allowing them to pick up the vehicle.
 A simple, signed note is often sufficient.

 - Vehicle title or registration in your name.